Upsert (ON CONFLICT / ON DUPLICATE KEY)

 - Stoolap attempts the INSERT operation normally

-- If a unique constraint violation occurs:
+- If a unique constraint violation occurs (primary key, unique index, or composite unique):

-- The system identifies the conflicting row
+- DO UPDATE SET: identifies the conflicting row and updates specified columns

 Use Cases